The best thing kids can do on Cape Cod...since 1950!

 This day was probably the best conditions for racing all season.
 Consistent/gentle breeze out of the SW and we had a nice turnout of 4 boats in the 14' fleet and 5 boats in the 15'-19' fleet.
 The left side was the preferred path upwind/uphill and boats that went right (west) were generally met with adverse current and a little chop from the nearby channel.
 The mark boat kept moving the "W" mark farther to the right each race to encourage more boats to go to the right side uphill, but not many takers.
 Downhill was a sleigh ride to the "L" mark.
 Mike did a horizon job on the big boats for most of the races.
 Jill and John duked it out for the 14's with Jill prevailing on most races.

 Some photos from the day below.
 We managed to hand out mini-regatta prizes on the water after racing wrapped up, and if we still owe you a prize let us know.
 Hope to see all of you again next season.
-A racing survey coming out soon, so please give us your input on what we can improve on.

 Fair winds,